yivo/regexp-collection/README.md

-# Regular expression collection library for Ruby
+# regexp-collection

+A gem providing pre-made and tested typical regular expressions for applications.